 The churches have appealed for funds in employers' charity campaigns, because they realized that charity is a safety-valve against discontent and that it checks revolutionary struggle.
 By dispensing even a meager and limited relief, by giving the workers crumbs, they strive to keep them from responding to those who really have their interests at heart.
 By requiring church attendance of families receiving charity the churches attempt to bring more workers under their influence.
 In church missions unemployed workers must attend prayer meetings before they are given hand-outs or beds.
-When poor tenants are evicted for non-payment of rent and when unemployed workers are imprisoned on charges of vagrancy, the church is unconcerned.
-A few church "liberals" have urged mild reforms to tone down the resentment of the workers which may lead to militant action.
-One church group advocates the stagger system of employment which would result in making the workers who are not vet unemployed bear the brunt of the crisis by dividing their work time with others and reducing their pay below an already meager wage.
-An employers' point of view dominates every statement of the churchmen.
+When poor tenants are evicted for non-payment of rent and when unemployed workers are imprisoned on charges of vagrancy, the church rarely intervenes.